tgharry50/BBDays2024_Nr9_Front/README.md

 IoT-Based Distributed First Aid Kit System Using LoRaWAN and ESP32

+Attention!!!! the entire project was implemented by the Hackathon "HackBB 2024" in Bielsko-Biała in time shorter than 24h

 Frontend and Backend software - Mikołaj Harężlak

 Embedded software - Wiktor Bień

-Original repos of embedded prject posted below (if you want to see the history of commits):
+Original repos of embedded project posted below (if you want to see the history of commits):

 https://github.com/majorBien/BBDays-Hackathon_Embedded_Main_Hub